microsoft/vscode-python/PYTHON_INTERACTIVE_TROUBLESHOOTING.md

 ### The first step is to verify you are running the Python environment you want.

-The python you're using is picked with this selection dropdown on the bottom left of the VS Code window:
+The python you're using is picked with the selection dropdown on the bottom left of the VS Code window:

 ![selector](resources/PythonSelector.png)

-You can verify this python version has jupyter by running the command 'Python: REPL' from the command palette and then attempting to run the following code in the terminal that opens:
+To verify this version of python supports Jupyter notebooks, start a 'Python: REPL' from the command palette and then type in the following code:

 ```python
 import jupyter_core